The Woman in the Window (novel): Reception

-The novel stayed at number one for two weeks on the New York Times best sellers list.
-Book Marks reported that 38% of critics gave the book a "rave" review, and another 38% of the critics expressed "positive" impressions, based on a sample of 13 reviews.
+The novel was a commercial and critical success.
+It stayed at number one for two weeks on the New York Times best sellers list.

-In a review in the New Yorker, Joyce Carrol Oates called it "superior" and "highly successful."
-A review in the New York Times said, "A book that’s as devious as this novel will delight anyone who’s been disappointed too often...
-For hard-core aficionados of classic logical mysteries, this book includes some special delights."
+In a review in the New Yorker, Joyce Carol Oates called it "a superior example of a subset of recent thrillers featuring 'unreliable' female protagonists who, despite their considerable handicaps [...] manage to persevere and solve mysteries where others have failed" and says the lead character "ultimately seems more a function of the plot than a fully realized person, not quite as interesting as her problems".
+Janet Maslin in The New York Times said, "A book that's as devious as this novel will delight anyone who's been disappointed too often" and that the it holds up "pretty well, but there are problems" with writing that "is serviceable, sometimes bordering on strange."
 Kirkus Reviews wrote, "Crackling with tension, and the sound of pages turning, as twist after twist sweeps away each hypothesis you come up with about what happened in Anna’s past and what fresh hell is unfolding now."

 The book was shortlisted for the 2019 British Book Awards in the "Crime & Thriller" category.

-Plagiarism controversy

-According to Alexandra Alter in The New York Times, the book is "strikingly similar" to the earlier published novel Saving April by Sarah A. Denzil, with "parallels [that] are numerous, and detailed."
-The book's publisher responded "the outline of The Woman in the Window, including characters and main plot points, was fully formed by Sept.
-20, 2015, before Saving April was released."

-A 2019 New Yorker article noted that Finn's The Woman in the Window has the same setup, without attribution, as the film Copycat.
-When notified of this, director Jon Amiel said, "Wow.
-[It's probably] not actionable, but certainly worth noting, and one would have hoped that the author might have noted it himself."
+Influences

+A. J. Finn has cited genre work such as Rear Window, Gaslight, and Gone Girl as inspirations for The Woman in the Window.

 Film adaptation

 A Netflix film based on the novel directed by Joe Wright, with a screenplay by Tracy Letts and starring Amy Adams, Gary Oldman, Anthony Mackie, Fred Hechinger, Wyatt Russell, Brian Tyree Henry, Jennifer Jason Leigh, and Julianne Moore was released on May 14, 2021.
+Time called the movie a "coolly tasteful psychological thriller."
+GQ praised it as "a camp masterpiece" with "avant garde-ish flair."
+The Hollywood Reporter described it as a "neo-Gothic diversion with a strong central performance" whose "homebound protagonist has become that much more understandable to audiences."
+The film was among the best performing titles on Netflix in 2021.